Botulinum toxin injections, such as Botox, relax the muscles in your face to smooth out lines and wrinkles, such as crow's feet and frown lines.

 - bruising, swelling and redness where the needles went in the skin

-- a frozen look – you might not be able to move the muscles in your face if too much Botox is injected
+- a frozen look – you might not be able to move the muscles in your face if too much botulinum toxin is injected

-- temporary weakness and droopiness in your face – for example, your eyelids or eyebrows may droop if the Botox moves into these areas
+- temporary weakness and droopiness in your face – for example, your eyelids or eyebrows may droop if the botulinum toxin moves into these areas

 Very rarely, serious problems such as blurred or double vision can happen if the area around the eyes is treated, or breathing difficulties if the neck area is injected.